 Publisher: RIBA Publishing

-Why not listen to Clare talking about various responses by small developers in the UK and abroad to the challenges of creating modern communities through better housing design here
+Why not listen to Clare talking about various responses by small developers in the UK and abroad to the challenges of creating modern communities through better housing design on this podcast.

 UK housing – can we be proud, really?

 I love Britain.
 I love our ability to be unconventional and witty, to push boundaries and ignore rules.
 Our creative talents are highly sought after in fashion, music and architecture.
 We embrace technological change at alarming rates.
 However, I have been getting more and more frustrated about how little we apply these talents to our housing.
 Our town edges have become submerged in a sea of red brick, on forms that looks the same whether you are in Southampton or Northampton.
 As British people, we need only drive an hour or so away to hear a very different regional accent.
 And yet regional variation in new build housing has all but disappeared.
 The UK is a rich composition of diversity, why can’t this be evident in our housing?
 It doesn’t seem fair that the majority are required to live in identikit brick boxes.
 These homes have no sense of place, do not encourage community and offer extremely low standards of design and space.
 Residents have told me they feel ‘contained’.